UK Tax Strategy

-This document will apply to the following UK companies of the Valentino Group:
+This document will apply to Valentino England Limited (“VUK” or the “Company”), a UK resident company part of the Valentino Group.

 In Valentino Group, a strong focus is dedicated to the corporate responsibility, where a responsible administration of tax matters and the accurate payment of taxes are two of its pillars.

 1. Approach of the Valentino Group and UK Companies to risk management and governance arrangements in relation to UK taxation

 The Company has a strong focus on responsible tax administration.

 Day-to-day tax responsibility sits together with the Head of Group Tax and the UK Finance Manager, who is also responsible to ensure that Company tax accounting representation is appropriate.

 The Valentino Group risks and issues, including the ones related to taxes, are considered by Valentino Group management and by the Group Audit Director on a regular basis.